Facts about Willem-Alexander

 King Willem-Alexander Biography

 Willem-Alexander is the first Dutch king since William III, who ruled from 1849-1890.
 He was followed by Queen Wilhelmina (1890-1948), Queen Juliana (1948-80), and Queen Beatrix (1980-2013).
-After her abdication, Queen Beatrix became known as Princess Beatrix… Willem-Alexander is an athlete and enthusiastic sportsman; he skated the legendary 125-mile (200-kilometer) Eleven Cities ice-skating marathon — the Elfstedentocht — under the name “W.A. van Buren” in 1986… Upon the death of his father in 2002, he became head of the German House of Amsberg.
+After her abdication, Queen Beatrix became known as Princess Beatrix… Willem-Alexander is an athlete and enthusiastic sportsman; in 1986 he skated the legendary 125-mile (200-kilometer) Eleven Cities ice-skating marathon — the Elfstedentocht — under the name “W.A. van Buren”… Upon the death of his father in 2002, he became head of the German House of Amsberg.